hardattmangrola/hardattmangrola/README.md

 # Hi there, I'm Hardatt! 👋

 ## 🚀 About Me
-I am a passionate **Computer Science student at Nirma University** with interests in Machine Learning, AI, and Data Structure & Algorthms.
+I am a passionate **Computer Science student at Nirma University** with interests in Web Development, Machine Learning, AI, and Data Structure & Algorithms.
 I enjoy working on innovative projects and exploring new technologies.

 ## 📚 Skills